IdoRozilio/sourcepawn-snippets/README.md

 ## License

-This snippets is licensed under the GNU General Public License v3.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This snippets are licensed under the GNU General Public License v3.0 License - see the [LICENSE.md](LICENSE.md) file for details